ExplicITConsulting/set-outlooksignatures.com/benefactorcircle.md

 If more license shifts are required, additional licenses have to be acquired temporarily, the total number of licenses can then be reduced when the new license period begins.

 ### Increasing the number of licensed mailboxes
-When adding licenses during a license period, you only pay for the new mailboxes and only for the remaining months in the running license period.
-The license price for the new mailboxes is the list price at the time ordering the additional mailboxes.
+When adding licenses mid-term, only additional licenses are billed, for the remaining period rounded up to full months.

-The new payment does not extend the existing license period, but it increases the number of licensed mailboxes in it.
+The price for new licenses is the list price at the time of ordering.
+The payment does not extend the license period but increases the number of licensed mailboxes within it.

-An example:
-- After a trial with 20 mailboxes, you start a pilot with 75 mailboxes in mid of April 2023.
-The license is valid until mid of April 2024, with the following cost: max(210; (75 * 2.50)) = 210.00 € net
-- As the pilot is a success, the number of licensed mailboxes is raised to 7,500 in July 2023.
-  - The license period does not change, the license is still valid from mid of April 2023 to mid of April 2024, of course with the higher number of mailboxes.
-- The added licenses result in the following costs:
-  - Year 1 total cost of 15,678.75 €, consisting of
-    - Year 1 cost for 75 mailboxes for 12 months: max(210; (75 * 2.50)) = 210.00 € net
-    - Year 1 additional mailboxes for 10 months (July 2023 to mid of April 2024): max(210; ((7,500 - 75) * 2.50 / 12 * 10) = 15,468.75 € net
-  - As long as the price is not changing, the consecutive years will cost: max(210; (7,500 * 2.50)) = 18,750.00 € net

 ## How license groups work
 Each Benefactor Circle license is bound to one or more Active Directory or Entra ID groups, called a license group.
 For maximum data protection and ease of administration, licensing is not bound to specific mailboxes ("named users"), but only to a group with a maximum amount of members.